Analysis of Sailing to Byzantium

 The soul’s singing and rejoicing become more intense in response to the physical “tatters” or imperfections in the mortal body.

-It suggests that life’s challenges and hardships can serve as a catalyst for the soul to sing more loudly and passionately.
+It suggests that life’s challenges and hardships can catalyze the soul to sing more loudly and passionately.

 Nor is there singing school but studying